NFL playoff picture: Projecting the seeds & matchups for AFC, NFC brackets Week 16 - Up News Info

 There’s nothing assured about seeding entering the week, except for knowing that the NFC East champion will be the No. 4 seed in the NFC.
 Beyond that, plenty is still up for grabs.
 Sporting News makes game picks every week, and we’re using them this week to determine how things might shake out in the final AFC and NFC standings.

-If you want one safe projection for Week 16, it’s that the Chiefs will lock up the No. 1 seed in the AFC with a win over the Falcons.
+Our safe projection for Week 16 came through, as the Chiefs locked up the No. 1 seed in the AFC with a win over the Falcons.
 The top seed in each conference is more important than ever this year, since with an expanded playoff field, that’s the only spot that gets a first-round bye.

 There’s also as much intrigue as ever at the bottom of the playoff picture, where there’s now a seventh postseason berth to compete for in each conference.
 For the teams on the outside looking in, it ain’t over ’till it’s over.